 picture below shows a hammer I made earlier, with one face of wood and the other

-of brass.
 Also shown in the picture

 are the components of the hammer I'm going to make in this tutorial.

 I'm using a 2.5" piece of brass stock and I'm going to dome one end while

 leaving the other end flat.

 begin by creating the dome on the brass stock.